Uniform estimates for the canonical solution to the $\bar\partial$-equation on product domains: One dimensional canonical solution to the -equation

-Barletta and Landucci observed that $\mathbf T$ defined in \eqref{c1} gives the canonical solution to the $\bar\partial$-equation, and the uniform estimate of the solution was written as a remark in \cite[p.
+Barletta and Landucci observed that $\mathbf T$ defined in \eqref{c1} gives the canonical solution to the $\bar\partial$-equation, and its uniform estimate was written as a remark in \cite[p.
 103] {BL91} without proof.
-For data in the Lebesgue function spaces, the result below is a consequence of Proposition \ref{|L|}.
-For abbreviation of notations, we write $\|\cdot\|_p: = \|\cdot\|_{L^p(\Omega)}$, $1\le p\le \infty$ here and henceforth, when there is no confusion of domains.
+For the data in the Lebesgue function spaces, the result below is a consequence of Proposition \ref{|L|}.
+For abbreviation of notations, write $\|\cdot\|_p: = \|\cdot\|_{L^p }$ for $p \in [1, \infty]$ here and henceforth, when there is no confusion of domains.

 \begin{pro} Let $D$ be a bounded domain with $C^2$ boundary in $\mathbb C$.
 Then for any $f \in L^p(D),$ $p > 1$, it holds that $\mathbf Tf\in L^2(D)$ and $\mathbf T$ is the canonical solution operator for $\bar\partial u =fd\bar z$.
 Moreover, \begin{enumerate}[label=(\roman*)]